deexno/checkmk-telegram-plus/README.md

 # Info
 This bot is NOT meant to be used in groups.

+# System recommendations
+- CheckMK Version 2.1.p25 or higher
+- The programs python3, pip3, git, runuser & sed installed on the server

 # The Installation / Update process
 1. Install the bot. <br>
 Replace the variables in <> with your respective information.<br>